 By Patrick Evans-Hylton

-As the much anticipated reopening of The Cavalier hotel approaches, work is finalizing on many details, like, what's there to eat.
+As the much anticipated reopening of The Historic Cavalier Hotel and Beach Club approaches, work is finalizing on many details, like, what's there to eat.
 Dining at the historic Oceanfront hotel, which opened 90 years ago in 1927 includes a number of properties.
 Overseeing them all will be Executive Chef Dan Elinan.